Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 an alternate goal they prefer.

 In both cases, the Storyteller should add an additional Key Issue to encapsulate this difference.
-They may decide to drop an existing Key Issue if the altered goal no longer applies.
+They may decide to drop a separate existing Key Issue if the altered goal no longer applies.

  Flow
 ----

 An Encounter is not like a Combat Scene—the timing is fluid, and actions